 If you want to leave the hospital against medical advice, you should talk about this with your doctor as they will want to understand and work through your concerns.
 If you still decide to leave, you will be asked to sign a Discharge Against Medical Advice form.
 If you do leave against medical advice, we encourage you to see your GP as soon as possible, or go to an Emergency Department if you are unwell or need further treatment.

 Medication when you leave

 Make sure you know which medications to take once you are discharged.
 The medications you bring to the hospital with you may not be suitable to take after your hospital stay.
-During your stay in hospital you will receive an invoice for medications that may be ordered for you for when you leave hospital.
+Your nurse can contact the ward pharmacist if you have any questions.
+During your stay in hospital you will receive an invoice for medications that may be ordered for you, for when you leave hospital.
 You will need to pay for these medications upon discharge.

 Concerns after you leave hospital

 Contact your GP or 13 HEALTH (13 43 25 84) if you have any problems after you leave the hospital.
 If you need urgent care call Triple Zero (000) or visit your local Emergency Department.

 Your medical record is confidential and is accessed only by healthcare professionals directly involved with your treatment.
 The medical record is the property of the hospital, and the information contained in the record will normally only be provided with your consent or where required by law.

 Hospital in the Home